Sid-Sun/replicator-kuma/README.md

 You can skip S3 altogether and use another protocol for repos as well, restic supports basically everything.

 ## Update Notes
-Since replicator-kuma follows same version as uptime-kuma, changes made mid-cycle get pushed to the same image; there is no plan to change this as I expect these to be few and far between.
-However, there have been a few changes which (while won't break your setup) you should note:

-1. Backup and Restore time rhythm was changed on 18 August 2024.
-Backups happen every 5 mins and Restores every 6 mins.
-2. If you've used replicator-kuma prior to 22 September 2024, your restic version is very outdated and likely created a v1 format repo; the new image comes with new restic version. v1 repos still work with the new binary but you should migrate to v2 by running `restic migrate upgrade_repo_v2`
-3. As of release `1.23.15`, replicator-kuma supports notifying via ntfy.sh when backups are created and restores carried out.
-4. As of `1.23.16-1`, we modify monitor.js to prepend the container hostname to notificaions.
+1.  **New Replication Engine (v2):** The replication engine has been completely rewritten to be more robust and flexible.
+It now uses a CSV-based approach and supports different database backends (SQLite, MariaDB, and embedded MariaDB).
+2.  **Local Entity Replication:** Support for "Local Entity Replication" has been added to handle entities that should be local to each instance.

 ## Contributions
 If you find any quirks of Replicator Kuma or want to enhance it, feel free to raise an issue, PR and whatever else is your favourite Github feature of the week

 # ❤️ 🏳️‍🌈